What is Avoidant Personality Disorder?

 • Rejection from peers

 Since people with AVPD tend to spend more time in isolation, they’re less likely to seek out the necessary treatment.
 Furthermore, people with this condition often struggle to develop relationships.
-In turn, this can make it difficult to create a support system to help them through treatment.
+As a result, this can make it difficult to create a support system to help them through treatment.

 AVPD has been outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-Therefore, psychologists, psychiatrists, and other mental health professionals are able to make a diagnosis of the condition.
+Therefore, psychologists, psychiatrists, and other mental health professionals can make a diagnosis of the condition.

 Since AVPD is typically observed in adults, it’s not common for children to receive a diagnosis.
 In cases of childhood shyness, most psychologists agree this will be overcome later in life.

-In order for an AVPD diagnosis, you must show consistent signs of social avoidance, sensitivity to criticism and rejection, as well as feelings of inadequacy.
+For an AVPD diagnosis, you must show consistent signs of social avoidance, sensitivity to criticism and rejection, and feelings of inadequacy.
 These signs must be displayed by four of the following criteria: ⁷

-• Avoiding occupational activities (namely out of fear, disapproval, or rejection).
+• Avoiding occupational activities (out of fear, disapproval, or rejection).

 • Reluctant to become involved with others (unless you’re sure they like you).

-• Avoiding intimate relationships (namely out of fear of ridicule or humiliation)
+• Avoiding intimate relationships (out of fear of ridicule or humiliation)

 • Fears and inhibitions in new social situations (due to feelings of inadequacy)